insanecoding/insanecoding/README.md

 5) Always keep your web apps small and performant

 Have any ideas or questions?
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dmitry-novozhilov/)

+Also, don't hesitate to check my [Twitter](https://twitter.com/insanecoding) where I write about technologies.